openstack/horizon/doc/source/topics/tutorial.rst

 If you don't see any instance data, you haven't created any instances yet.
 Go to dashboard ``Project`` -> ``Images``, select a small image, for example, ``crioos-0.3.1-x86_64-uec`` , click ``Launch`` and enter an ``Instance Name``, click the button ``Launch``.
-It should create an instance if the openstack or devstack is correctly set up.
+It should create an instance if the OpenStack or devstack is correctly set up.
 Once the creation of an instance is successful, go to ``My Dashboard`` again to check the data.